TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Get-B1Location.md

 ```

 ## DESCRIPTION
-This function is used to retrieve a list of Locations defined within BloxOne Cloud
+This function is used to retrieve a list of Locations defined within Infoblox Portal

 ## EXAMPLES